 - Determine the appropriate treatment.

-Bone Marrow Tests
+Blood and Bone Marrow Tests

-- A bone marrow aspiration to remove a liquid marrow sample
+- A bone marrow aspiration removes a liquid marrow sample

-- A bone marrow biopsy to remove a small amount of bone filled with marrow
+- A bone marrow biopsy removes a small amount of bone filled with marrow

 After your doctor takes samples of your blood and bone marrow, a hematopathologist confirms a diagnosis and identifies the ALL subtype.
 A hematopathologist is a specialist who studies blood cell diseases by looking at samples of blood and marrow cells and other tissues.